beNative/prompt-forge/FUNCTIONAL_MANUAL.md

 2.  **Select a Model**: Once a service is selected, the application will fetch its available models.
 Choose the model you wish to use for refinement from the "Model Name" dropdown.
 3.  **Save**: Click **"Save"** to apply your changes.
 The application is now configured to use your selected local LLM.

-### 6.2.
-Using Google Gemini

-If you have a Google Gemini API key, you can set it as an environment variable named `API_KEY` on your system.
-When you start PromptForge with this variable set, "Google Gemini" will appear as a detected service in the settings, allowing you to use Gemini models for refinement.
-Your API key is never stored in the application's configuration files.

 ## 7. Info & Documentation

 - Click the **Information (ℹ️) icon** in the header to switch to the Info View.